Native defects and impurities in talcum quasi-2D layers: Results and discussions

-The computed band structure and the density of states (DOS) of talc as obtained by HSE06 functional are depicted in Figs.~\ref{fig:hse-bandstruct} and \ref{fig:dos}.
-The band structure of talc exhibits a 7.27~eV direct bandgap at the gamma point, see Fig.~\ref{fig:hse-bandstruct}.
-Previous theoretical calculations reported on 5.3~eV\cite{alencar_experimental_2015} and 5.4~eV\cite{ma_effect_2022} direct band gap using GGA-PBE exchange-correlation energy functional, which tends to underestimate band gaps\cite{ma_effect_2022}.
-We are unaware of any experimental reports on the band gap of pristine talcum.
-In contrast to the conduction band, the valence band edge shows little dispersion.
+The valence band edge shows little dispersion, in stark contrast to the conduction band.
 The conduction band edge is formed by a pair of bands separated from the bulk of the conduction band.
-Consequently, the DOS near the valance band maximum (VBM) is two orders of magnitude larger than at the conduction band minimum (CBM), see the total DOS in Fig.~\ref{fig:dos}.
-The atom and orbital decomposed partial DOS reveals that the valance band edge is formed dominantly by oxygen $p$ states, while the conduction band edge is formed by an equal mixture of oxygen $s$ and $p$ orbitals.
+Consequently, the DOS near the valence band maximum (VBM) is two orders of magnitude larger than at the conduction band minimum (CBM), see the total DOS in Fig.~\ref{fig:hse-bandstruct-dos}.
+The atom and orbital decomposed partial DOS reveals that the valence band edge is formed dominantly by oxygen $p$ states, while the conduction band edge is formed by an equal mixture of oxygen $s$ and $p$ orbitals.
 Both the DOS and the localization of the states at the VBM and CBM are different.
 As can be seen in Fig.~\ref{fig:edge}, the conduction band edge is mainly localized on the outer O (III.) oxygen atoms of the talcum layer.
-In contrast, the valance band edge is exclusively localized on the inner O (I.) and O (II.) atoms.
+In contrast, the valence band edge is exclusively localized on the inner O (I.) and O (II.) atoms.

+Finally, we also calculate the diagonal component of the macroscopic static dielectric tensor by using PBE functional and taking both the electronic and ionic contributions into account.
+The calculations agree well with available experiments on the permittivity, see Table~\ref{tab:tab_eps}.
+We note that it has been shown very recently that talc exhibits hyperbolic phonon-polaritons at mid-infrared wavelengths \cite{feres_two-dimensional_2025}.